 My mother was very adamant about being an independent woman.
 As a single parent, I know my mother wanted to instill this trait in me not only because she wanted me to grow up to rely on myself for financial stability but also because she wanted me to take responsibility in creating my own happiness.

-Success Was Going To Be Harder, But Not Impossible
+Achieving Success Is Hard, But Not Impossible

 My mother forewarned me about gender inequality.
 Being a woman would make things more challenging, but it didn’t mean getting what I wanted was impossible.
 As a woman, I would have to work harder, pay closer attention to detail, and be more persistent but I could still be anything I wanted to be.